petedejoy/documentation/v2/clickstream/destinations/rubicon.md

 ![rubicon1](../../../images/rubicon1.png)

-With your configuration entered, choose `Create Destination.`
+With your configuration entered, choose `Create Destination`.

 Generate page views and events on your website by triggering `analytics.track('your conversion event name');`.
 Confirm with your Rubicon account manager that conversion events for your specific campaigns are being received as expected.